 We believe there is significant opportunity to further grow our member base.
-As of March 31, 2019, we have helped over 500,000 members out of a worldwide opportunity of approximately 500 million members.
+We have helped over 700,000 members out of a worldwide opportunity of approximately 500 million members.
 We plan to grow by continuing to pursue the following key growth strategies: